quicwg/base-drafts/draft-ietf-quic-qpack.md

 any value for the Base; setting Delta Base to zero is one of the most efficient encodings.

-For example, with a Required Insert Count of 9, a decoder receives an S bit of 1 and a Delta Base of 2.
+For example, with a Required Insert Count of 9, a decoder receives a Sign bit of 1 and a Delta Base of 2.
 This sets the Base to 6 and enables post-base indexing for three entries.
 In this example, a relative index of 1 refers to the 5th entry that was added to the table; a post-base index of 1 refers to the 8th entry.